AstroJacobLi/astrojacobli.github.io/miscellany/art.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MCqoVK0luso" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is a short video produced by me, which aims at showing the journey of a astronomy student at Peking University, and also conveying the spirit of PKUer.
+This is a short video produced by me, which aims at showing the journey of an astronomy student at Peking University, also conveying the spirit of PKU students.
 This video is made as a gift for the 120th anniversary of Peking University by PKU Youth Astronomy Society.
 Hope you like it!